19. Biking in the Dark

 Start with local bike shops in Monterey County, or wherever you live.
 You may be surprised at the many options–and the range of choices to fit a variety of budgets.

-Personally, I’ve never had a better headlamp, or rear light, than those made by Light and Motion, a local company.
+Personally, I’ve never had a better headlamp, or taillight, than those made by Light & Motion, a local company.
 Yes, this world-renowned manufacturer of lightweight, high-powered lights is based right here in Monterey County!
 Find Light & Motion lights at most Monterey County bike shops, a shop nearer your home, or online.
 (Want to learn about one of the many ways Light & Motion looks out for the needs of others, right here in their home county?
 Click here.)

-Even if bike safety is a high priority to you, sometimes a budget just doesn’t allow getting the bike light you’d like.
-Click here to download a PDF from Light and Motion about why it’s wise to move that up your priority list as soon as possible!
+Even if bike safety is a high priority to you, sometimes a budget just doesn’t allow getting the bike light you’d like–yet, anyway.
+Click here to download a PDF from Light & Motion about why it’s wise to move that up your priority list as soon as possible!

 Meanwhile, until better equipped, below are some low-cost ideas: